Cash Money Records: 1991–1997: Beginnings

-1998-2000 Universal Records deal
+1998–2000 Universal Records deal

 Cash Money signed a three-year, $30 million distribution deal with Universal Records in March 1998, under which the Williams brothers were given a $2 million advance each year and a credit of $1.5 million for each of the six artists that they had at the time.
 After recouping, Universal Records would retain 15% of profits from album sales, while Cash Money retained 85%, as well as 50% of their publishing royalties and ownership of all master recordings.
 Dino Delvaille, who orchestrated the deal, later told HitQuarters: "I made certain they retained (the rights) of their work.
 They deserve it."
 Cash Money's first success under Universal was Juvenile's November 1998 release, 400 Degreez.
 The album peaked at number 9 on the Billboard Top 200 and would ultimately go on to sell over five million copies worldwide.
 The success of 400 Degreez solidified Cash Money as a powerhouse label in the national hip-hop scene.
 The album featured guest appearances from Cash Money artists Turk, Lil Wayne, B.G., Baby, and Mannie Fresh (both individually and as their groups the Hot Boys and Big Tymers), as well as a guest appearance from Jay-Z, the first time an East Coast rapper collaborated with Cash Money.
-The appearance helped Cash Money gain more exposure on the East Coast.

 After the deal, Cash Money achieved a new level of success.
 Later albums in 1999 such as the Hot Boys' Guerrilla Warfare, B.G.'s Chopper City in the Ghetto, and Lil Wayne's Tha Block Is Hot also saw great chart success, were all certified Platinum by the RIAA, and furthered the label's reputation.
 These albums contained major Billboard hits such as Juvenile's "Back That Azz Up" (#19 on the Billboard Hot 100), B.G.'s "Bling Bling" (#36), and the Hot Boys' "I Need a Hot Girl" (#65).
 All of Cash Money's albums and singles in this period were solely produced by the label's in-house producer, Mannie Fresh.
 Their A&R at Universal, Dino Delvaille, said:

 When they first came into the business, they were very reluctant to make records with other people.
 They probably felt that people would steal their style or flavor, and I had to work hard to get them to open up to making records with Cam'ron, Puffy, and Clipse, among others.